Novar Fishings Regulations

 The Novar Fishings beats are to be fished according to the rotation provided on your permit.
 Rods will change beats at 6:00 a.m. each day and rods will change from upper to lower halves of the beat or vice versa at 1:00 p.m.
 Fishing from 2:00 a.m. to 6:00 a.m., and from midnight on a Saturday to 6:00 a.m. on a Monday is strictly prohibited.

 4. Novar Fishings Conservation Policy

-The Novar Fishings Partnership has set a target that at least 80% of the annual rod catch should be returned safely to the water with a minimum of harm.
-In order to help achieve this target we ask all anglers to adhere to the following regulations:
+For these reasons the Novar Fishings’ target is that 90% of the annual salmon rod catch should be returned safely to the water with a minimum of harm, and that any fish retained should not harm components of the stock at risk.
+In order to help achieve these targets we ask all anglers to adhere to the following regulations:

 Up to 30th June